Gov. Justice discusses major Turnpike toll collection upgrades - NewsBreak

 Gov. Justice discusses major Turnpike toll collection upgrades

-CHARLESTON, W.Va.
-(WOWK) — Gov. Jim Justice discussed West Virginia Turnpike upgrades during his press conference on Wednesday.
+CHARLESTON, WV (WVNS) — Gov. Jim Justice discussed West Virginia Turnpike upgrades during his press conference on Wednesday starting around 11:30 a.m.

 The West Virginia Parkways Authority awarded a $24.8 million contract to TransCore technology company for critical upgrades to the toll collection system on the Turnpike.
-Gov. Justice said this is the largest project on the Turnpike in 20 years.I-79 might be getting a new exit
+Gov. Justice said this is the largest project on the Turnpike in 20 years.WV Senate candidate fights claims she’s not a ‘citizen’

 Gov. Justice said the contract was created due to the success of the EZ Pass program.
 An EZ Pass costs around $26, giving roadway users unlimited access to the Turnpike.
 Gov. Justice said that money goes directly into Turnpike improvements spanning from Charleston to Bluefield.